Getting Started¶

 The templates below load the GenomeSpy JavaScript library from a content delivery network.
 Because the specification schema and the JavaScript API are not yet 100% stable, it is recommended to use a specific version.

-function initializes a visualization into the HTML element given as
+The embed function initializes a visualization into the HTML element given as

 the first parameter using the specification given as the second parameter.
 The